leroy-merlin-br/mongolid/docs/datamapper.md

 }
 ```

-### Schema definition for embeded documents
+### Schema definition for embedded documents

-By using the `"schema.<Class>"` syntax you can create schemas and map Entities for embeded documents.
+By using the `"schema.<Class>"` syntax you can create schemas and map Entities for embedded documents.
 For example, with the definition below:

 ```php
 class PostSchema extends Mongolid\Schema\Schema